Marsh & McLennan Companies Inc. [MMC] Price Aside, MMC Fundamentals Booming Beyond Compare

 Marsh & McLennan Companies Inc. [NYSE:MMC]: Analyst Rating and Earnings

-Stock market traders frequently keep their eyes on what Wall Street experts as it relates to a potential investment.
-For Marsh & McLennan Companies Inc. [MMC], the most recent analyst consensus recommendation available since its latest financial results for the quarter ending in 12/30/2019.
+Equities traders oftentimes stay updated on what leading stock market analysts say about a potential stock purchase.
+When it comes to Marsh & McLennan Companies Inc. [MMC], the most recently available average analyst rating is from the quarter that ends in 12/30/2019.
 On average, stock market experts give MMC an Overweight rating.
-The average 12-month price forecast for this stock is $93.29, with the high estimate being $125.00, the low estimate being $85.00 and the median estimate amounting to $110.00.
-This is compared to its latest closing price of $92.59.
+The average 12-month price forecast for this stock is $97.33, with the high estimate being $125.00, the low estimate being $85.00 and the median estimate amounting to $110.00.
+This is compared to its latest closing price of $94.62.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Marsh & McLennan Companies Inc. [MMC] is sitting at 3.67.
 This is compared to 1 month ago, when its average rating was 3.67.